 This week Diane and a panel of journalists discuss the House vote to repeal the health care overhaul law, the Chinese president’s visit to the White House, and the legacy of Sargent Shriver.
 Join us for an analysis of the week’s top national news stories.

-- Jerry Seib Executive Washington editor, The Wall Street Journal.
+- Gerald Seib Executive Washington editor, The Wall Street Journal.

 - Major Garrett Congressional correspondent, National Journal.